 50% Extended Time

 To ensure that student scores are processed correctly and on time, SSD coordinators must go to SSD Online’s EL Supports tool to request extended time.
 Follow the tool's instructions to submit requests.
-Schools don't need to include documentation in their requests, but they should keep their own records of each EL student’s needs.
+Schools don't need to submit documentation, but the use of supports should be based on the students' documented need.

 After requests are approved, students' names will be listed on the school's Nonstandard Administration Report (NAR) so that coordinators know the correct room assignments.